-- Forks, electronics, and group sets are common targets
+- Forks, electronics, car racks, and group sets are common targets.

 - The more transactions that get completed, the better the system gets.

-- If you select “Only accept orders from PayPal Confirmed Shipping Address” in the SmartEtailing Merchant Interface then you greatly reduce the chance that it could be a fraudulent order.
+- If you select “Only accept orders from PayPal Confirmed Shipping Address” in the PayPal Merchant Interface then you greatly reduce the chance that it could be a fraudulent order.